5 Reasons Why You Need to Offer Perks in Your Dental Office

 1. They improve patients retention.

 People have a lot of options when it comes to choosing a dentist.
-Even if a patient has a positive experience with your practice, they might switch to another dentist anyway because it’s a half-mile closer to their house.
+Even if a patient has a positive experience and satisfaction with your practice, they might switch to another dentist anyway because it’s a half-mile closer to their house.

 However, if you offer attractive amenities, they may be willing to pass a few more offices to get to yours.
-If they know your practice is the one with the dental chair back massager's, they won’t think twice about driving that extra half mile to go to your practice.
-Adopting even a few simple amenities as part of your dental office marketing strategy can do wonders to increase your client retention rate.
+If they know your practice is the one with the dental chair back massagers, they won’t think twice about driving that extra half mile to go to your practice.
+Adopting even a few simple amenities as part of your dental office marketing strategy can do wonders to increase your patient retention rate.